redhog/pieshell/README.md

 ## Redirects

-    Standrad out and standard in of a pipeline can be redirected to a file by piping to or from a string (the filename).
+Standard out and standard in of a pipeline can be redirected to a file by piping to or from a string (the filename).
 As a special case, None is a short hand for "/dev/null"

     140:/home/redhog/Projects/beta/pieshell >>> ls | "foo"